 Out With The Old

-If your teen’s bedroom is jam packed with stuff they’ve outgrown or no longer want or need, it may be time for a deep cleaning.
-For sentimental items (photos, trophies, stuffed animals, etc.) they don’t want to keep or display in their room, put them in a safe, reliable space such as the attic or basement that’ll keep it from cluttering.
-Otherwise, a good rule of thumb when debating what to get rid of is that if it’s broken or beyond repair throw it away, and if it’s still in decent shape but no longer wanted, have them give it to a friend or family member, sell it at a yard or tag sale, or donate it to a worthy charity.
+If your teen’s bedroom is jam-packed with stuff they’ve outgrown or no longer want or need, it may be time for a deep cleaning.
+For sentimental items (photos, trophies, stuffed animals, etc.) they don’t want to keep or display in their room, put them in a safe, reliable space such as the attic or basement that’ll keep them from cluttering.
+Otherwise, a good rule of thumb when debating what to get rid of is that if it’s broken or beyond repair, throw it away, and if it’s still in decent shape but no longer wanted, have them give it to a friend or family member, sell it at a yard or tag sale, or donate it to a worthy charity.

 Get Them Organized

-Odds are your teen is incredibly messy, and more than once you’ve nagged them to pick their stuff off of the floor in their room.
+Odds are your teen is incredibly messy, and more than once, you’ve nagged them to pick their stuff off of the floor in their room.
 Entering this new stage in their life is the perfect opportunity for them to hone organizational skills that will help them later in their adult life.

 For additional storage, invest in a hamper/basket that they can easily carry their dirty clothes in and also fits nicely in their closet space.
 For the closet, hangers made from nicer materials (such as velvet) will not only help them keep wrinkles out of their dressier items and save valuable drawer space, but their strong grip means they’re less likely to slip and fall on the floor.
 If they’ve already filled up their dressers and shelves and are searching for more storage, miniature baskets or crates can be stacked and tucked in a corner or under the bed to create more space.